On physical optics approximation of viscous stratified shear flows: Conclusion

 \section{Conclusion}

-We considered a modified Taylor-Goldstein equation describing a model for complex-valued vertical velocity perturbation in stratified shear flows with horizontal eddy coefficient of turbulent viscosity.
-Under an assumption of slowly varying background horizontal velocity and Brunt-V\"ais\"al\"a frequency, we implemented an asymptotic approach using the WKB method to obtain an approximate solution for the equation, where indeed that the method has also been successfully applied in the lower troposphere and boundary layer.
+We have considered a modified TG equation describing a model for complex-valued vertical velocity perturbation in stratified shear flows with horizontal eddy coefficient of turbulent viscosity.
+Under an assumption of slowly varying background horizontal velocity and Brunt-V\"ais\"al\"a frequency, we implemented an asymptotic approach using the WKB method to obtain the geometrical and physical optics solutions for the modified TG equation.

-Furthermore, we also seek a series solution for the complex-valued vertical velocity perturbation near the critical level by employing Frobenius' method.
-Due to complex roots of the indicial equation of Taylor-Goldstein equation, its solution is composed as a linear combination of upward-moving, downward-moving, and oscillating waves, with their complex-valued coefficients depend on the values of wind shear $U'(z_c)$ as well as whether the location is above or below the critical level $z_c$.
+Furthermore, we also investigate the behavior of the WKB solution near a turning point and seek a series solution near a critical level by employing Frobenius' method.
+The former can be described by the Airy function while the latter exhibits an oscillating behavior but vanishes as the height approaches a critical level.

-For the future work, it is also worth to consider the behavior of the gravity wave near a turning point.
-Further, we are interested in investigating the effect of vertical eddy coefficients of turbulent viscosity where its contribution is more essential in the study of atmospheric boundary layer in comparison to the horizontal one.
+For the future work, it would be illuminating to discuss and analyze rigorously the relationship between the WKB method and a transformation at complex geometry.
+Although there exists an abundant literature on complex WKB method, e.g.,~\cite{voros83,maslov94,fedotov04}, most of them deals with the complex variable.
+In our case, however, the variable remains real-valued even though the potential-like function is complex-valued.
+Furthermore, we are interested in investigating the effect of vertical eddy coefficients of turbulent viscosity where its contribution is more essential in the study of atmospheric boundary layer in comparison to the horizontal one.
 Additionally, we would like to investigate the case when both horizontal and vertical eddy coefficients of turbulent diffusivity are present in the model equation.